cyclr/docs/pages/connector-authentication/ebay.md

 ### Sandbox or Production

-If you wish to use the eBay developer sandbox for testing, please choose the **eBay Sandbox** connector, and use the sandbox application keys you have generated in the previous steps.
-For production keys, the standard eBay connector should be used.
+If you wish to use the eBay developer sandbox for testing, please set **Is Sandbox?** to true during set-up, and use the sandbox application keys you have generated in the previous steps.
+For production keys, **Is Sandbox?** should be false.

 <a name="console-setup"></a>